abbioinfo/CyAnno/README.md

 Example file can be found in **_example/LivecellsTraining.csv_**

-Note: Each Training sample must be used to hand-gate all the cell types under consideration.
+Note: Each Training sample must be hand-gated to generate all the cell types under consideration.

 ### Unlabelled dataset
 This contains the list of CSV/FCS files in which every cell has to be annotated.
 The format is same as [All live cells].
 This is a two column csv file: